Heruteah/Nakov2js/replit.md

 - If command requires prefix but user doesn't use it: Returns "This command uses a prefix"
 - If command doesn't require prefix but user uses it: Returns "This command doesn't use prefix"
 - Commands must explicitly set `usePrefix: true` or `usePrefix: false`
+- Prefixed unknown commands show configurable invalid command message
-- Unmatched commands fall back to AI handler for conversational responses
+- Non-prefixed unknown messages fall back to AI handler for conversational responses

 **Current Commands**:
 - `!help` - Shows available commands (requires prefix, `usePrefix: true`)